anandroid29/dicTool/README.md

 5. Apply the compositional warp update: **M**(**p**) ← **M**(**p**) ∘ **M**(Δ**p**)⁻¹
 6. Exit when ‖Δ**p**‖ < 10⁻⁶

-The compositional update in step 5 is what makes IC-GN different from a standard Gauss-Newton solver — it applies the correction in the reference frame, keeping the Hessian valid across iterations.
+The compositional update in step 5 is what makes IC-GN different from a standard Gauss-Newton solver.
+It applies the correction in the reference frame, keeping the Hessian valid across iterations.
 This is the same update Ncorr uses.

 ### Reliability-Guided DIC (RG-DIC)